frouo/lembot-public-website/blog/index_/2022-01-20_bulk-lemlist-campaigns-export.md

 tag: "how to"
 ---

-# How to bulk lemlist campaign exports
+# Bulk lemlist campaign exports

 Picture this, you have 26 campaigns, with different variables: